Indiana Jones and The Infernal Machine Review, Nintendo 64

-When the first Tomb Raider game came out, a lot of gamers were of the opinion that developers Core Design essentially created a game out of the Indiana Jones movie franchise and put Lara Croft in place of everyone’s favorite whip-cracking adventurer.
+When the first Tomb Raider game came out, a lot of gamers were of the opinion that the developer's Core Design essentially created a game out of the Indiana Jones movie franchise and put Lara Croft in place of everyone’s favorite whip-cracking adventurer.
+This game also joins the list of rare Blockbuster Exclusive video games, which we wrote an awesome article about.

 In a strange turn of events, LucasArts would later return the favor and create a game that essentially replicated the feel of the Tomb Raider series with Indiana Jones and The Infernal Machine.

-Luckily, LucasArts turned to its trusted ally Factor 5, who had previously worked on the Star Wars games, to bring the Indiana Jones adventure to the.
-The result was a version of Indiana Jones and The Infernal Machine that kept all of the good things about the PC version and managed to eliminate most of the frustrating aspects of it.
-The game looks as good as it did on the PC and features a complete redesign of the control system making it much more tight and responsive.
+Luckily, LucasArts turned to its trusted ally Factor 5, who had previously worked on the Star Wars games, to bring the Indiana Jones adventure.
+The result was a version of Indiana Jones and The Infernal Machine that kept all the good things about the PC version and managed to eliminate most of the frustrating aspects of it.
+The game looks as good as it did on the PC and features a complete redesign of the control system, making it much more tight and responsive.
 It’s certainly not without its flaws, but The Infernal Machine is a rollicking adventure game that can hold its own against the Tomb Raider series.

 Will feel absolutely familiar if you have played a Tomb Raider game before.
 There’s not much in the way of original game design here, but The Infernal Machine does pack enough good things into the formula to keep the proceedings interesting.
 Through the 17 odd levels on your journey, you will have to solve puzzles, collect artifacts and take down enemies using guns, machetes, shotguns and even supernatural powers occasionally.
 There’s also plenty of vehicular sections with boats and jeeps.
 When you’re not driving, you’ll be doing the standard jump, swing and slide routine to get across levels.
 The PC version of the game made using simple tasks like using weapons quite tedious because they were all assigned to different keys.
 On the N64, Factor 5 have taken the ole Ocarina of Time formula and used the C-left, C-right, C-up and C-down to map the whip, guns, lighter and free look respectively.
 Also included is the ability to lock onto foes, allowing you to strafe around a particular enemy and keep attacking it.